smart-data-lake/smart-data-lake/blog/2022-03-30-SDL-airbyte/2022-03-30-SDL-airbyte.md

 ## Summary

-The Airbyte connectors provide an easy access to a variety of data sources.
-The connectors can be utilized in SDLB with a few settings.
-Thus this maybe a handy solution for access even complex interfaces.
+The Airbyte connectors provide easy access to a variety of data sources.
+The connectors can be utilized in SDLB with just a few settings.
+This also works great for more complex interfaces.